lixxxoris-hash/solid-octo-chainsaw/replit.md

 ## Overview

-You2Fetch is a web-based YouTube video converter frontend that provides the user interface for downloading YouTube videos in MP3 (audio) or MP4 (video) formats.
-This is a frontend-only deployment serving a pre-built React application through an Express.js server.
-The backend API for actual YouTube processing is not included in this import and would need to be implemented separately for full functionality.
+You2Fetch is a full-stack web application for converting YouTube videos to MP3 (audio) or MP4 (video) formats.
+It consists of a React frontend and an Express.js backend with YouTube processing capabilities using ytdl-core and FFmpeg.
+The application is now fully configured to run in the Replit environment.

 ## User Preferences